APLMOOC/APLMOOC/docs/course/ch4/part5.md

 4.2 1
 ```

-Then, if we try to find a user that doesn't exist, we will get an index that's one larger than the largest item.
+Then, if we try to find a user that doesn't exist, we will get the index just past the end of the list.
 So, we can just add one more "default" item to the GPA list and use that as a "not found" element!

 ```apl